jhsiao21/MemoryLeaks/README.md

-# RetainCycle
+# Memory Leak

-This repository is used for practicing retain cycle related skills.
+This repository is used for practicing fix memory leaks related skills.